d-gamedev-team/gfm/README.markdown

 ## Contents

-Everything in this repositery is public domain, except for parts marked with a star (*).
+Everything in this repositery is Public Domain.
 See UNLICENSE for more details.